ISL: Mumbai City FC announce Sergio Lobera as manager | Goal.com

 Mumbai City FC have announced on Monday that Sergio Lobera will lead the side as head coach in the 2020-21 Indian Super League (ISL).

-The Islanders have also confirmed that Lobera's support staff at FC Goa, namely assitant Jesus Tato and fitness and conditioning coach Manuel Sayabera, will also join the 43-year-old at his new side while Juan Maria Cruz Arias is roped in as the goalkeeping coach.
+The Islanders have also confirmed that Lobera's support staff while at FC Goa, assistant Jesus Tato and fitness and conditioning coach Manuel Sayabera, will also join the 43-year-old.
+Juan Maria Cruz Arias, who also previously worked with Lobera at Moroccan club Moghreb Tetouan, is roped in as the goalkeeping coach.

-Lobera, along with his above-named support staff, were sacked by the Gaurs in early February 2020 when the team was leading the league standings.
-As Goal reported in March, Lobera was to take the hot seat after the Islanders had parted ways with Portuguese tactician Jorge Costa after two years at the club.
+Lobera, along with his above-named support staff, were sacked by the Gaurs in early February 2020 when the team was leading the league ISL standings.
+As Goal reported in March, Lobera was to take the hot seat after Mumbai City parted ways with Portuguese tactician Jorge Costa after two years at the club.

 A new era begins.#WelcomeSergio 🔵 pic.twitter.com/XTrQOxciIw— Mumbai City FC (@MumbaiCityFC) October 12, 2020